-- 2. Overweight in adults is defined as body mass index (BMI) between 25 kg/m and 29.9 Kg/m and obesity as BMI above 30 Kg/m.
+- 2. Overweight in adults is defined as body mass index (BMI) between 25 kg/m and 29.9 kg/m and obesity as BMI above 30 kg/m.
 Research has demonstrated a strong and consistent link between obesity and diabetes; increases in BMI are associated with increased risk for diabetes and abdominal obesity has emerged as a strong predictor of diabetes. - 3.
-Diabetes Mellitus is a chronic metabolic disease characterized by elevated blood glucose (hyperglycemia).
+Diabetes mellitus is a chronic metabolic disease characterized by elevated blood glucose (hyperglycemia).
 It is associated with an absolute or relative deficiency in the secretion and/or action of insulin.
 There are three main forms of diabetes: type 1, type 2, and gestational diabetes.
 Type 2 diabetes is the most common and accounts for approximately 85% to 90% of all cases.
 It is related to modifiable risk factors such as obesity or overweight, physical inactivity, and high-calorie diets of low nutritional value.
-Intermediate hyperglycemia, often called prediabetes, is a component of the metabolic syndrome, which is characterized by the presence of prediabetes in conjunction with one other cardiovascular disease (CVD) risk factor (hypertension, upper body obesity or
+No breastfeeding or breastfeeding for a short duration during infancy is also associated with increased risk of overweight/obesity and type-2 diabetes compared to breastfeeding for a longer duration the metabolic syndrome, which is characterized by the presence of prediabetes in conjunction with one other cardiovascular disease (CVD) risk factor (hypertension, upper body obesity or dyslipidemia).
+Recent estimates reveal that among Latin American and Caribbean countries, the highest prevalence of diabetes has been